 The focus should be on an overall nutritious diet not just a specific food

 Children should eat more natural, minimally processed food rather than packaged and processed food.

 Parents should be the role model

-Instead of forcing children to eat healthy food parents should let them to imitate their parents from their diet habit.
+Instead of forcing children to eat healthy food parents should let them imitate their parents from their diet habits.